gambitph/Stackable/readme.txt

 [Version 2](https://wpstackable.com/blog/version-2-is-out) is a major update, make sure you're backed up in case of any hiccups.

 == Changelog ==

+= 2.0.3 =
+* Fixed: Jetpack Search compatibility may show an error
+* Fixed: Top/bottom margins of full-width Separator blocks (and other full-width blocks) when migrating from v1
+* Fixed: Testimonial basic 2 layout from v1 suddenly have shadows
+* Fixed: Feature Grid block now estimates a closer image size when migrating from v1
+* Fixed: Container block's vertical align option wasn't being followed
+* Fixed: Blog Posts block strips out strings with a dollar sign followed by a number
+* New: Decrease minimum block margins to -500px and -100%

 = 2.0.2 =
 * Fixed: Container child block toolbars being cut off when editing